andrey-helldar/laradock-environment/README.md

 When downloading PHP, the script will also download and install the `php_redis`, `php_yaml` and `php_xdebug` extensions.

-## Services to start
+## Using

-Copy the file `services.txt.example` to `services.txt` and specify the services you need for your work.
+1. Copy the file `services.txt.example` to `services.txt` and specify the services you need for your work.
+2. Specify the link to the PHP folder in the environment variables.
+For example, `d:\dev\modules\php` (this is a symlink in PHP).
+3. Create links to the files you need from the `bin` folder in a place convenient for you.
+4. Run the links you need and use 😊

 ## Updating this project